Foreverzfy/Model-Test/README.md

 </h5>

 ### Accuracy and Model Efficiency
-Based on the obtained data, we drew the bubble chart of the relationship between the Top-1 accuracy and the precision density of each model.
+Based on the obtained data, we drew the bubble chart of the relationship between the Top-1 accuracy and the accuracy density of each model.

 <img src="Figure/2.png" width="400">

 ### Inference Time and Analysis Comparison
-We get different Batch Size and reasoning time of different network models on Google Colab platform.
+We get different Batch Size and inference time of different network models on Google Colab platform.
 See table below.
-See the paper for Reasoning time on Jetson Nano.
+See the paper for inference time on Jetson Nano.

 <img src="Figure/3.png" width="400">